elehobica/pico_fatfs/README.md

 ### SPI PIO configuration
 * Configure PIO and state machine by `pico_fatfs_config_spi_pio()` for the case of SPI PIO function.
 * Default is PIO0 (`SPI_PIO_DEFAULT_PIO`) and state machine 0 (`SPI_PIO_DEFAULT_SM`).
+* Only effective when SPI PIO function configured.
+No impact when SPI function is configured.

 ```
   bool spi_configured = pico_fatfs_set_config(&config);